steelwheels/JSTools/Document/jspkg.md

 ### Data section
 The `data` section contains file names of the [object notation](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Data/object-notation.md).
 It is written by the plain text and converted into JavaScript data in the source script.

+### Storages section
+The `storages` section contains non-volatile data.
+The context of the data is loaded and stored into the files.
+These files are invisible from user and the data is used in the application.

 ### Images section
 The `images` section contains file names of image data such as [Portable Network Graphics (*.png)](http://www.libpng.org/pub/png/),